-Figures 1 A-C. Laboratory confirmed cases of SARS-CoV-2 (bars) and levels of SARS-CoV-2 in log copies/ml of wastewater (coloured lines) for selected wastewater treatment plants (WWTP) and metropolitan areas in Gauteng Province during epidemiological weeks 1-43, 2021.
+Figure 1 D-F. Laboratory confirmed cases of SARS-CoV-2 (bars) and levels of SARS-CoV-2 in log copies/ml of wastewater (coloured lines) for selected wastewater treatment plants (WWTP) in Ekurhuleni Metropolitan Municipality, Gauteng Province during epidemiological weeks 1-44, 2021.
 The testing laboratory and quantified SARS-CoV-2 gene is named in brackets after the name of the WWTP.
 Note that comparisons of levels over time should only be done for specimens tested in the same laboratory.
+(PLEASE NOTE: Figures will be updated in subsequent reports to reflect geographical locations of wastewater treatment plants)